juniorohanyere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 8-James_Bond script sets no permission to owner and group, and sets all the permissions to other users, to the file hello The 9-John_Doe script sets the mode of the file hellp to -rwxr-x-wx The 10-mirror_permissions script sets the mode of the file hello the same as olleh The 11-directories_permissions adds execute permission to all users to all subdirectories of the current directory
+The 8-James_Bond script sets no permission to owner and group, and sets all the permissions to other users, to the file hello The 9-John_Doe script sets the mode of the file hellp to -rwxr-x-wx The 10-mirror_permissions script sets the mode of the file hello the same as olleh The 11-directories_permissions script adds execute permission to all users to all subdirectories of the current directory The 12-directory_permissions script creates a directory called my_dir with permissions 751 in the working directory